Military citadels under London: Cabinet War Rooms

-Q-Whitehall
+Q-Whitehall and tunnel network

 Q-Whitehall is the name given to a communications facility under Whitehall.

 The facility was built in a 12 ft (3.7 m) diameter tunnel during World War II, and extends under Whitehall.
-A similar facility was constructed in a tunnel that ran parallel to the Aldwych branch of the Piccadilly Line and was known as Trunks Kingsway (Kingsway Telephone Exchange).
 The project was known as 'Post Office scheme 2845'.
 A detailed description, with photographs, was published just after the war in the January 1946 edition of The Post Office Electrical Engineers' Journal.

 Sites equipped with unusual amounts of GPO/BT telecommunications plant are given a BT site engineering code.
 This site's code was L/QWHI.

 The site provided protected accommodation for the lines and terminal equipment serving the most important government departments, civil and military, to ensure the command and control of the war could continue despite heavy bombing of London.

 At the northern end, a tunnel connects to a shaft up to the former Trafalgar Square tube station (now merged with Charing Cross station), and to the BT deep level cable tunnels which were built under much of London during the Cold War.
 At the southern end, an 8 ft (2.4 m) diameter extension (Scheme 2845A) connects to a shaft under Court 6 of the Treasury Building: this provided the protected route from the Cabinet War Room.
 This was known as Y-Whitehall.
 The 8 ft tunnel was further extended (Scheme 2845B) to the Marsham Street Rotundas.
 This extension housed the 'Federal' telephone exchange which had a dialling code of 333 from the public network.
 In the 1980s it housed Horseferry Tandem which provided a unified communications system for all government departments as well as the Palace of Westminster.